sveltia/sveltia-cms/README.md

 **Sveltia CMS is still in beta**, so please be careful when trying it out.

-We are fixing all reported bugs quickly, but our overall progress might be slower than you think.
+Although we are fixing all reported bugs quickly, our overall progress might be slower than you think.
 The thing is, it’s not only a personal project of [@kyoshino](https://github.com/kyoshino), but also involves three kinds of activities:

 - Ensuring maximum compatibility with existing versions of Netlify/Decap CMS
 - “Effectively” solving as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible (so far Sveltia CMS has addressed 65+ of them)
 - Implementing our own enhancement ideas

-It’s not an easy job, but **we hope to reach GA in Q3 2024**.
+At this point **we hope to reach GA in Q3 2024**.
 Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates!

 ## Features